Pabitra-33/HostelManagementSystem/README.md

 .
 Edit User Admin Status<br>
 .
 Data Controlled by only Admins<br>

 - "Hostel Management System” is a software developed for managing various activities in the hostel.
 For the past few years the number of educational institutions is increasing rapidly.
+- Thereby the number of hostels is also increasing for the accommodation of the students studying in this institution.
+And hence there is a lot of strain on the person who are running the hostel and software’s are not usually used in this context.